-10% of places reserved for pupils living within the priority area (15 out of 150) and for pupils living outside the priority area (3 out of 30) are designated for children who exceed the pass mark and who are entitled to 'preferential consideration', including looked-after children and those entitled to Free School Meals.
-A full definition can be found in Note A of the 'admissions criteria and arrangements for entry 2021', available on the website.
+10% of places reserved for pupils living within the catchment area (15 out of 150) and for pupils living outside the catchment area (3 out of 30) are designated for children who exceed the pass mark and who are entitled to 'preferential consideration'.
+Preferential consideration is available to children who pass the selection tests and who indicate on the CSSE Supplementary Information Form at the time of registering for the tests that they are in receipt of Free School Meals, or are recipients of the Pupil Premium Grant.
+A full definition can be found in Note A and Note D of the 'admissions criteria and arrangements for entry 2024' printed in the 'Prospectus Supplement - General Information' in your pack.